Texture and Pole Figures

 The typical measurement to determine texture is called a pole figure.
 Traditional pole figure measurements are made by recording the intensity of a given Bragg reflection as a function of rotation and tilt of the sample.
 In an in-plane pole figure, the incident beam, sample rotation, and detector angle are all moved, eliminating the necessity to tilt the sample.
 The in-plane pole figure also allows a greater range of texture to be recorded, as it now contains the in-plane (sample surface) texture of the sample.

-The top two diagrams (at right) show an in-plane pole figure of the reflection for a rolled steel sheet sample.
+The top two diagrams above show an in-plane pole figure of the reflection for a rolled steel sheet sample.
 The central dark red portion indicates texture along the [211] direction.
 The figure shows the pole figure in both in stereographic projection (contour map) and 3D display.
-The bottom two diagrams (at right)show the (002) pole figure of a 50 micron thick Cu foil.
+The bottom two diagrams show the (002) pole figure of a 50 micron thick Cu foil.
 The strong (002) peak at the center of the pole figure indicates that the foil is preferably (001)-oriented along the surface normal.
 The four peaks seen at the rim are Cu (200), (200), (020), and (020), respectively, due to the cubic structure of the copper lattices.